 How does Zoom make money?

-Zoom makes money from the sale of subscription plans for its Zoom Meetings app.
-With more paid hosts Zoom can generate higher revenue from the monthly subscription fee for their pro plan.
-Other products like Zoom Rooms and Zoom Webinar also add to Zoom’s revenue.
+Zoom makes money from the subscription sales for its Zoom Meetings app.
+Zoom can generate higher MRR from these subscription plans as more users adopt Zoom as their virtual meeting platform.
+Zoom also offers other products like Zoom Rooms and Zoom Webinar that add to their annual revenues.

 What is Zoom?